Getting Started: TextExpander 101 (Webinar)

-So inline search is a great way, if you have any keywords within this Snippet, to search for Snippets that you may have forgotten, and this is why I stress the importance of being able to have a really great label, because it’s gonna come in handy when you want to search for those Snippets.
-So I mentioned that it’s command, forward slash for Mac.
+So inline search is a great way, if you have any keywords within this Snippet, to search for Snippets that you may have forgotten, and this is why I stress the importance of being able to have a really great label because it’s gonna come in handy when you want to search for those Snippets.
+So I mentioned that it’s a command, forward slash for Mac.
 It’s control forward slash for Windows, and it’s going to be control period for Chrome.

 So let me get to our recap because we are nearing the end.